Chronic Conditions: The Interplay of Work and Health

 When leaders truly get this, it changes everything:

-- Risk Reduces: Open communication minimizes legal and psychosocial risks.
+• Risk Reduces: Open communication minimises legal and psychosocial risks.

 The Bottom Line